On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras: Quivers for modules and homomorphisms

+Since $L^-\subset L$, which is a long h-line, we conclude from Lemma~\ref{lem:hl-basic}~(a) that $L$ is a generalized diagonal.
+However, in this case $\abs{\cC(L)}=1$, a contradiction. \end{proof}

-This allows us to prove the following crucial result.
+This allows us to prove the following result.

 \begin{Prop} Let $\uQ$ be a skewed-gentle polarized quiver and $\bx,\by\in\Adm(\uQ)$.
-Then the decorated quiver $H_\uQ(\bx,\by)$ has the following properties: \begin{itemize} \item[(a)] If $L'$ is the connected component in $(H_0(\bx,\by),H_1(\bx,\by)\cup H_{1,o}(\bx,\by))$ of a h-line $L$, then $L'$ contains exactly one real h-line. \item[(b)] Each real h-line is contained in a long h-line, and each long h-line contains exactly one real h-line. \end{itemize} We have in particular a natural bijection $\cR_\uQ(\bx,\by)\ra\cH_\uQ(\bx,\by)$ between real h-lines and long h-lines, which preserves the different types. \end{Prop}
+Then the decorated quiver $H_\uQ(\bx,\by)$ has the following properties: \begin{itemize} \item[(a)] The map $\cH_\uQ(\bx,\by)\ra\cR_\uQ(\bx,\by), L\mapsto L^+$ is bijective.
+In particular, each real line is contained in a unique long h-line.
+Moreover, this bijection preserves the type of the long resp. real h-lines. \item[(b)] A connected component $H$ of $H^+_\uQ(\bx,\by)$ is a real h-line if for some vertex $(j,i)\in H_0$ we have